noknod/RepData_PeerAssessment1/PA1_template.md

 ###

-The new mean of the total number of steps taken per day is `r as.character(mean_steps_new)`, and the new median is `r as.character(median_steps_new)`.
-These values differ from the estimates from the first part of the assignment (was `r as.character(mean_steps)` and `r as.character(median_steps)`).
+The new mean of the total number of steps taken per day is 10766.188, and the new median is 10766.186.
+These values differ from the estimates from the first part of the assignment (was 10766.189 and 10765).
 The impact of imputing missing data on the estimates of the total daily number of steps: the median is close to the mean now, but the mean is still a practically same.

 ###